University of Sheffield: Libraries

-The University of Sheffield has currently four libraries: Western Bank Library, the Information Commons, Health Sciences Library (Royal Hallamshire Hospital and Northern General Hospital), and The Diamond, holding a total of 1.5 million printed books.
+The University of Sheffield has four libraries: Western Bank Library, the Information Commons, Health Sciences Library (Royal Hallamshire Hospital), and The Diamond, holding a total of 1.5 million printed books.
 Western Bank Library was the university's main library until the opening of the Information Commons in 2007.
 The Grade II* listed library has 730 study spaces and contains 1.2 million texts for most subjects, as well as archives and special collections.
-The Information Commons (IC) is a 24/7 learning centre combining both library and IT services, which was the first of its kind in the UK.
+The Information Commons (IC) is a 24/7 learning centre combining both library and IT services.
 The IC houses 120,000 core textbooks for all undergraduate and postgraduate subjects, and has approximately 1,300 study spaces and 550 PCs.
-The university has two medical libraries collectively called the Health Sciences Library.
-It was opened at the Royal Hallamshire Hospital in 1978, and a year later a branch at the Northern General Hospital was opened.
-The Royal Hallamshire Hospital library has collections cover medicine, dentistry, nursing and midwifery, and the Northern General Hospital library contains material for medicine and nursing.
-Opened its door in 2018, the Diamond provides 24-hour library services (and other teaching facilities), with in-demand textbooks, a non-loanable reference collection and over 1,000 study spaces.
-It replaces the 1992 St George's Library on St George's Campus as the main engineering library and study space.
+The university has a medical library at the Royal Hallamshire Hospital, which opened 1978.
+Opened in 2018, the Diamond provides 24-hour library services (and other teaching facilities), with in-demand textbooks, a non-loanable reference collection and over 1,000 study spaces.
 The University of Sheffield Library is a member of Research Libraries UK.